malak-dev/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2
+A mini e-commerce application built with Rails 4.2 ,where the user can sign up from any page and buy some products by adding to the Shopping cart

 ## Setup
 1. Run `bundle install` to install dependencies
 2. Run `bin/rails s -b 0.0.0.0` to start the server